Squid Game Season 3: What We Know So Far

 (Image credit: Netflix)

 The one character we most likely won't see is Jung-bae, otherwise known as Player 390, who was killed in the Squid Game Season 2 finale.
-But since everyone else has stuck around – as the games were split up into two seasons – most faces that we saw will most likely appear in the next set of episodes.
+Since everyone else has stuck around – as the games were split up into two seasons – it’s not surprising that we’ll be seeing mainly the same faces this time around.

 What Is Squid Game Season 3 Going To Be About?